AbhishekSalian/Random-Word-Generator/README.md

 ## Author
-I will be happy connect with you guys!!
+I will be happy to connect with you guys!!

 [Linkedin](https://www.linkedin.com/in/abhishek-c-salian/)

 [Twitter](https://www.twitter.com/@ACSalian)

-Any suggestions are most welcome.
+**Any suggestions are most welcome.**

 #